Why Does My Car Battery Keep Dying?

 4 Reasons Your Battery Might Be Dying

-1. Lights Left On
+1. The Lights Were Left On

-2. Battery is Old or Poorly Maintained
+2. The Battery is Old or Poorly Maintained

 If your battery is old, it might not be able to generate as much voltage as a newer battery.
 Additionally, if you're not keeping your battery properly maintained by regularly cleaning the terminals and checking the fluid levels, then it won't be as effective at holding a charge.

 Extreme temperatures can be draining on car batteries.
 When it's really hot or cold, the battery will work a lot harder to generate the same amount of power and can eventually die.
 So if you are located in a really cold or hot environment, you can expect to have to replace your battery more frequently.

 If your battery terminals are loose or corroded, you might experience issues with where the electricity is being generated within your car's battery.
 If one side of the battery has a different connection than the other, it can affect how much voltage is created in each cell.
 When this happens, you'll need to clean the connections to ensure that power continues to flow smoothly.